 THE ORIGINS OF RLE™

-The majority of organisations focused their contingency planning on systems, processes and infrastructure with little attention to preparing their people for the impact of such events.
+What spurred us on was this - despite the threat of disruption, loss and distraction - the majority of organisations focused their contingency planning on systems, processes and infrastructure with little attention to preparing their people for the impact of such events.

 We decided to change that.

 In the 1990s, 40% of the 11,500 firms regulated by the FSA had no disaster recovery or back up systems in place.
 Where they did, it was almost entirely in infrastructure.